DFDLSchemas/ISO8583/README.md

 If modeling ISO8583 messages as used in the People's Republic of China, change dfdl:encoding to 'GB2312'.

 ----------------
-IBM WebSphere Message Broker and IBM Integration Bus
+IBM App Connect Enterprise and IBM Integration Bus

 It is recommended that each folder becomes a folder of the same name in a single library project.